-While it was Easter Sunday for many Christians last week, Orthodox Christians (who follow the Gregorian calendar) celebrate Easter Sunday today.
+While it was Easter Sunday for many Christians a month ago, Orthodox Christians (who follow the Gregorian calendar) celebrate Easter Sunday today.
 How many Ukrainians, I wonder, are able to celebrate anything this year?

 Tsoureki is a traditional Easter bread served in Greece to break the Lenten fast.
 It's a rich yeast bread flavoured with cinnamon, citrus zest and two distinctive Greek spices: freshly ground mastic (masticha), which is an aromatic spice from Chios island, and aromatic mahlepi (mahleb), a spice made from the ground pips of wild cherries.
-When I visited Chios a few years ago, I was lucky to see how the mastic is gathered from underneath the trees.
+When I visited Chios a few years ago, I saw how the mastic is gathered from underneath the trees.
 The harvest takes place during summer.
 The area around the mastic tree is cleared and sprinkled with inert calcium carbonate.
 Every 4–5 days, 5-10 incisions are made in the bark of each tree.
 The resin flows from the incisions and solidifies on the ground.
 The pieces of dry mastic are then collected for cleaning.

 You can find it at grocery stores specializing in Greek or Middle Eastern products.